vladson/bootstrap-wysiwyg-rails/README.md

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install bootstrap-wysiwyg
+    $ bundle install

+Be sure to have all dependencies in your project.
+They include

+    jquery
+    twitter-bootstrap
+    jquery.hotkeys

+They where not included in gem dependencies because you already may have them in your assets somehow.

 ## Usage

 Require bootstrap-wysiwyg in your app/assets/application.js file

     //= require bootstrap-wysiwyg

+Initialize it on element

+    $('#editor').wysiwyg()

 ## Contributing